 Increased losses to predators causes more retribution killings, often carried out by trapping and poisoning

 Large scale trapping and poisoning leads to indiscriminate killing of other animals leading to ecological imbalances.

 Large goat herds reduce the carrying capacity of the grasslands as a whole.
-Other livestock do not disproportionally reduce carrying capacity.
+Other types of livestock (sheep, yak, camels, horses) do not disproportionally reduce carrying capacity.
 Predators are forced to prey on goats since they are plentiful and their very presence lowers populations of all other grazers, wild or domestic.